Here are the nominations for the committee this year.

-My goal is to see my local community year in year out supporting LBS so we can support local charities in out area.
+My goal is to see my local community year in year out supporting LBS so we can support local charities in our area.

-My new role as chief parade marshal is different from what I have been used to, but with the years that I have been doing marshalling duties, and with the help of friends and those I’ve previously worked with, I’m confident that I can continue to support the community and the society in the future as we strive to prepare, plan, and put on safe and enjoyable events.
+My current role of Director and chief Parade Marshal is different from what I have been used to, but with the many years of experience that I have doing Marshalling duties, Bonfire Building, guarding and many other endless tasks with the help of friends and those I’ve previously worked with, I’m confident that I can continue to support the community and the society in the future as we strive to prepare, plan, and put on safe and enjoyable events for all.

 My wife and I have been members of the Littlehampton Bonfire Society for 38 years, during this time we have spent many happy hours with our bonfire buddies.